OPEN-NEXT/LOSH-OKH-tool/LOSH-tools-summary.md

 - [OKH LOSHv1 RDF tripple-store tester](https://github.com/OPEN-NEXT/LOSH-RDF-DB-tester)
-  \- Allows to easily test an OKH RDF DB locally, with a fully automated setup, allowing for SPQRQL querries on the data.
+  \- Allows to easily test an OKH RDF DB locally, with a fully automated setup, allowing for SPARQL querries on the data.
 - [OKH-JSON-Schemas](https://github.com/OPEN-NEXT/LOSH-OKH-JSON-Schemas)
   \- A repo containing only the [JSON-Schema](https://json-schema.org/)s for OKH v1 and LOSHv1 manifests.